shikharkunal99/Sublime-Build-System/README.md

 # Sublime-Build-System
-A sublime build system for C++ in windows
+A sublime build system for C++ and Python.

 This takes input from a file- inputf.in  and prints the output in file outputf.in.